Intervertebral disc disease (IVDD)

 What is the treatment for IVDD?

-Some of these dogs are referred for spinal surgery, while others are treated without surgery.
+Some dogs are referred for spinal surgery, while others are treated without surgery.
 Non-surgical treatment is sometimes called medical treatment, conservative treatment or conservative management.

 You may find yourself faced with a choice of either surgical or non-surgical treatment, admission, referral or home care.
 For background information on available options and on decision-making, click here.